31 MAY - 1 JUNE 2021 • SOFITEL MELBOURNE

 Read more

 Perhaps process improvement and development methodologies are not what has made Agile such a success in improving outcomes for delivery teams and companies.
 Software, and ultimately business value for software company customers, is delivered by people.
 Those people are the most important factor in success for a product or a project.
 Not ideas, not tools, and certainly not processes.
-If this is true, perhaps we have been focusing on the wrong things – and changing the things we value and promote will deliver that increase in productivity that Agile promised – but for many companies, has failed to deliver.
+If this is true, perhaps we have been focusing on the wrong things – and changing the things we value and promote will deliver that increase in productivity that Agile promised – but for many companies, has failed.

 Read more